DFE-Digital/architecture/reference/dfe-target-architecture.md

 4. Supporting capabilities such as authentication, messaging or analytics are provided by **enabling platforms**

+This approach allows services to focus on delivering user outcomes while relying on shared capabilities, where appropriate.

 ## How teams should apply the target architecture